 Move Things Outside

-A hospitable, relaxing family home is always enhanced if there is scope to take daily life outside when the sun is shining.
-Arrange to have a family barbecue during a viewing, or set up the paddling pool for the kids.
+A hospitable, relaxing family home is continually enhanced if there is scope to take daily life outside when the sun is shining.
+For example, arrange to have a family barbecue during viewing or set up the paddling pool for the kids.
 Showcasing your gardens and patios like this will help buyers to use their imagination.

 Regulate Your Home’s Temperature

 Summer heat can be particularly stifling at times, as most houses for sale in the UK don’t have integrated air conditioning systems.
-Selling your home in summer can go much better if you switch on fans and extractions fans during hot periods, and open as many doors and windows as you can.
-It can take a while to bring down the temperature of a hot house during the summer, so try to get into the habit of taking these measures at the beginning of every day.
-If you feel your home is still too hot, investing in some portable fans and a standalone air conditioning unit might be a good idea.
+Selling your home in summer can go much better if you switch on fans and extractions fans during hot periods and open as many doors and windows as you can.
+It takes a while to reduce a stuffy house’s temperature in summer, so take these measures every morning.
+If your home is still too hot, get portable fans, and a standalone air conditioning unit might be a good idea.

-Selling and buying a house is an emotional process for many people, so appealing to the different emotions and requirements that summer brings could help you to sell your house.
-While demand can wane during particularly hot summers, estate agents and property specialists can help you to stage your home according to the season – and that could squeeze a little extra value out of your property.
+Selling and buying a house is an emotional process for many people, so appealing to the different emotions and requirements that summer brings could help you sell your house.
+While demand can wane during sweltering summers, estate agents and property specialists can help you to stage your home according to the season – and that could squeeze a little extra value out of your property.